datasektionen/infra/README.md

 tofu apply
 ```

-But this will override `secrets/nomad-traefik-acl-token.env.age`, so you must now run the last command again :^)
+But this will override some files in `secrets/`, so you must now run the last command again :^)

 ## Certificates